ChandruNalin-S/Netflix-GPT/README.md

   - displaying the movies list.
   - created GPT_PAGE inside we created GPT-Search bar and add tailwind css
   - add additional feature in gpt-search-page called language translation
+  - gptSlice in store
+  - due some we cannot get gpt movie from api
+  - memoization (to optmize the api call and data)
+  - make our site/app responsive in desktop and mobile
+  - we store api key in .env file and push into gitignore

 # Features